Skip to main content

 Are you eligible for a green mortgage?

-Each mortgage lender and product will have its own set of criteria, much like any other mortgage deal.
-However, the green eligibility focuses on the energy efficiency (or potential to be made energy efficient) of your chosen property.
+Each mortgage lender and product has its own criteria - but the green eligibility focuses on the energy efficiency (or potential future energy efficiency) of your property.

-Some lenders will look at the EPC (Energy Performance Certificate) band to define the level of energy efficiency your home has, and most will be looking for properties to fall into categories A or B. Others tend to use the actual numerical value associated with the EPC rating of your property, and in this case a rating of 80+ is typically required.
+Some lenders look at the EPC (Energy Performance Certificate) band, and most will be looking for properties to fall into categories A or B. Others tend to use the numerical value associated with the EPC rating of your property, in this, they usually want a rating of 80+.

-The exact benefits vary depending on the lender and product, but typically include:
+The exact benefits of each green mortgage vary depending on the lender and product, but typically include:

-• Better mortgage interest rates - Many lenders offer a more competitive interest rate if your property meets their definition of ‘green’.
-This is usually measured by the EPC (Energy Performance Certificate) rating and most lenders reward homes rated as category A or B
+• Better mortgage interest rates - Many lenders offer a 'green mortgage rate' if your property meets their definition of green.

-• Cashback on your mortgage - Some lenders offer the option to choose cashback on the completion of your mortgage or remortgage, rather than better interest rates
+• Cashback on your mortgage - Some lenders offer cashback on completion of your mortgage or remortgage, rather than better interest rates

-• A loan for green home improvements - Some lenders provide you with the additional funds on top of your mortgage loan to carry out green home improvements such as replacing single-glazed windows or installation of solar panels.
-A great option if you're buying an older property or remortgaging an existing property, whilst investing in its future sustainability and energy efficiency
+• A loan for green home improvements - Some lenders provide additional funds on top of your mortgage to carry out green home improvements.
+This could be replacing single-glazed windows or installation of solar panels

-• Lower cost of living due to cheaper energy bills - A more energy efficient home will, by nature, be cheaper to run.
-Proper insulation and modern, well-maintained heat and energy supplies will minimise the cost of utility bills in the long term
+• Lower cost of living due to cheaper energy bills - A more energy efficient home is cheaper to run.
+Proper insulation and modern, well-maintained heat and energy supplies minimise the cost of utility bills in the long term

 What is an EPC rating?

-All residential properties require an EPC, or Energy Performance Certificate, when they are built, sold or rented.
-An assessment is carried out to establish the level of energy efficiency your home offers and will be categorised on a scale from most to least efficient using either A to G and/or 100 to zero.
+An EPC (Energy Performance Certificate) is needed for all residential properties that are built, sold or rented.
+An assessment is carried out to establish energy efficiency on a scale from most to least efficient using either A to G and/or 100 to zero.

-An EPC lasts for 10 years, but you can apply for a new assessment if you have renovations carried out to improve the rating.
+EPC ratings last for 10 years, but you can apply for a new assessment if you have renovations carried out to improve the rating.
 If you are purchasing a new build home that is not yet complete, a PEA (Predicted Energy Assessment) should be available for it.

 Which lenders offer green mortgages?

-Also noteworthy in the category of green mortgage products are Ecology Building Society, who are a specialist finance company for those looking to carry out special projects, such as the construction of innovative self-build homes with a focus on sustainability.
+Nationwide offer a cashback option for properties already rated A or B, and a ‘green borrowing’ option to improve the energy efficiency of a lower rated home.
+Ecology Building Society are a specialist finance company for those looking to carry out special projects, such as the construction of innovative self-build homes with a focus on sustainability.

 Are green mortgages cheaper than regular mortgages?